Automatic Sleep Scoring from Large-scale Multi-channel Pediatric EEG: Experimental Procedures

 \subsection{Self-Attention in Transformers}

-We briefly describe the self-attention mechanism~\cite{vaswani2017attention}, which is a central building block of the transformer architecture.
+We briefly describe the self-attention mechanism~\citet{vaswani2017attention}, which is a central building block of the transformer architecture.
 Self-attention computes a weighted average of tokens (or their representation's) with similarity score being equivalent to weights calculated from pairs of tokens.
 Given an input sequence with multiple channels $X \in \mathbb{R}^{T \times C}$ of length $T$ and channels $C$, it is first reshaped into $n$ patches (or tokens) of fixed size, i.e. $X_p \in \mathbb{R}^{n \times (P \cdot C)}$.
 Once $X_p$ is projected to $X_t \in \mathbb{R}^{n \times d}$ along with the positional information, it is ready to be inputted into the self-attention module in transformers.
 The normalized importance matrix is computed using three matrices $W_Q \in \mathbb{R}^{d \times d_q}$, $W_K \in \mathbb{R}^{d \times d_k}$, and $W_V \in \mathbb{R}^{d \times d_v}$, which extract query $Q = X_tW_Q$, key $K = X_tW_K$, and value $V = X_tW_V$.
 The self-attention is then formulated as:

 where the softmax operation is applied row-wise, and thus each element in the output matrix depends on all other elements in the same row.
 Building on top of this, the multi-head self-attention layer comprises $H$ independent self-attention layers.
 Specifically, each head produce a set of query, key and value matrices and compute attention output as: $h_i = \mathcal{F}(Q_i, K_i, V_i)$ for $i=1, \ldots, H$.
-Lastly, the fused output is generated by concatenation and linear transformation with learnable weights $W_{O}$: For a detailed treatment of how multi-head self-attention and transformers work, we refer the reader to~\cite{park2022vision}.
+Lastly, the fused output is generated by concatenation and linear transformation with learnable weights $W_{O}$: For a detailed treatment of how multi-head self-attention and transformers work, we refer the reader to~\citet{park2022vision}.
 In our model, the parameters $T=3840, C=7, n = 30, P=128, d=d_q=d_k = d_v = 64$, and $H=4$. $T$ is the signal length or temporal size of the instance, $C$ represents the number of channels, $P$ is the patch size, $d$ is the key (including query and value) dimension, and $H$ denotes the number of heads in the multi-head attention layer.
+The high-level overview of the model architectures is illustrated in Figure~\ref{fig:transformer_arch}.